Gonzalo0610/Streamlit_Pulp_Fiction/README.md

-# Streamlit_Pulp_Fiction
+# Streamlit_QT
-Fun facts about Pulp Fiction and an introductory guide to Streamlit
+Here I share some fun facts about the Pulp Fiction Movie!
+See the final result in https://pulpfiction.streamlit.app/